 There is a really good chance that this post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (for which I am deeply grateful) at no additional cost to you.

+Looking for the best places to spend Christmas in Europe?
 As a Christmas lover, each year I look forward to this remarkable season.
 There is just something magical about the lights, the spirit, and the people during Christmas time.
-While I’ve often spent Christmas in my dear New York City, where I have lived for the last 16 years of my life (I was born there, but not raised there), the past three years I’ve celebrated Christmas in some other must see places in Europe including Berlin, Germany, Salzburg, Austria and Madrid, Spain.
-This is the reason I decided to ask other world travelers (travel bloggers to be specific) to share with me “The Best places to spend Christmas in Europe.”
-Read on to find out why these are the best places to celebrate the holidays in Europe!
+While I’ve often spent Christmas in my dear New York City, the past several years I’ve celebrated Christmas in some of the best Christmas Destinations in Europe including Berlin, Munich, and Nuremberg in Germany, Salzburg, Austria, and Madrid, Spain.
+This is the reason I decided to ask other world travelers (travel bloggers/experts to be specific) to share with me “The Best places to spend Christmas in Europe.”
+Read on to find out why these are the best places to celebrate the Christmas holidays in Europe!

 Table of Contents (skip directly to the info you're looking for)